Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Introduction

 \section{Introduction}

-Power networks are essentially one large gigantic machine with numerous components and complicated topology that spread across countries and continents.
-Moreover, reliable operation of power networks is of utmost importance in today's world.
-As such much research is devoted towards ensuring reliable and safe operation of power networks.
-In years gone by, power networks were operated far from the operating point of bifurcation or instability, but with advancements in technology and overall increase in load demand, the power networks are being operated much closer to its limit of stable operation\cite{shrestha2004congestion}.
-Moreover, it is well-known that the efficiency of power networks improve if the system is operated close to its limit of stable operation \cite{winter2015pushing}.
+Power systems are large networks with numerous components and complicated topology and reliable operation of the power grid is of utmost importance in today's world.
+As such, much research is devoted to ensure reliable and safe operation of power systems.
+In years gone by power systems were operated far from the operating point of bifurcation or instability, but with advancements in technology and an overall increase in load demand, the power systems are being operated closer and closer to their limit of stable operation\cite{shrestha2004congestion}.
+Moreover, it is well-known that the efficiency of power systems improves if the system is operated close to its limit of stable operation \cite{winter2015pushing}.
 This mode of operation warrants stability analysis and identification of states of the system which affect stability.
-Moreover, it also of importance to identify the causal structure in power networks so that if some abnormal situation arises one can implement proper control action at the right state(s).
-For example, if there is a sudden large shift in the load, it is known that control action has to be taken at the angle variable(s) of the generator(s) \cite{kundur_stability_classification}.
-Hence, for reliable operation of power networks, it is important to characterize its influence and causal structure.
+Moreover, it is also of importance to identify the causal structure in power networks so that if some abnormal situation arises one can implement proper control action at the right state(s).
+For example, if there is a sudden change in the load, it is known that control action has to be taken at the angle variable(s) of the generator(s) \cite{kundur_stability_classification}.
+Hence, for the reliable operation of power networks, it is important to characterize their influence and causal structure.